-6.4.1 NRTS code 0, repair not authorized, item under warranty.

-6.4.2 NRTS code 1, repair not authorized:

-6.4.2.1 Use NRTS code 1 only for items having repair restrictions in the equipment TO.
+- 6.4.1 NRTS Code 0.
+Repair not authorized, item under warranty. - 6.4.2 NRTS Code 1.
+Repair not authorized: - Use NRTS code 1 only for items having repair restrictions in the equipment TO. - Ensure the possibility of requesting base level repair authorization is pursued where feasible.

-- 6.4.2.2 Ensure the possibility of requesting base level repair authorization is pursued where feasible. - 6.4.2.3 Explore the possibility of other local units having repair authorization. - 6.4.3 NRTS code 2, lack of equipment, tools or facilities: - 6.4.3.1 Do not repetitively NRTS the same items without exploring tools or equipment acquisition. - 6.4.3.2 Give the equipment causing NRTS conditions the highest priority for test, inspection, calibration or repair.

-6.4.3.3 Explore the use of alternate organizational equipment or facilities, or lateral equipment resources prior to taking NRTS action.

-- 6.4.4 NRTS code 3, lack of technical skills: - 6.4.4.1 Investigate the availability of skills in other work centers. - 6.4.4.2 Explore local training capabilities. - 6.4.4.3 Notify higher headquarters of skill problems and schedule and/or request Field Training Detachment (FTD) training.

-6.4.4.4 Request TO 00-25-107, Depot-Level Assistance, if appropriate.
+- Explore the possibility of other local units having repair authorization. - 6.4.3 NRTS Code 2.
+Lack of equipment, tools or facilities: - Do not repetitively NRTS the same items without exploring tools or equipment acquisition. - Give the equipment causing NRTS conditions the highest priority for test, inspection, calibration or repair. - Explore the use of alternate organizational equipment or facilities, or lateral equipment resources prior to taking NRTS action. - 6.4.4 NRTS Code 3.
+Lack of technical skills: - Investigate the availability of skills in other work centers. - Explore local training capabilities. - Notify higher headquarters of skill problems and schedule and/or request Field Training Detachment (FTD) training. - Request depot-level assistance IAW TO 00-25-107, Maintenance Assistance, if appropriate.

-- 6.4.5 NRTS code 4, lack of parts: - 6.4.5.1 Document unacceptable delivery dates and follow up.
-Use NRTS code 4 only with approval of the IM. - 6.4.5.2 Pursue effective use of local purchase options. - 6.4.5.3 Explore lateral support. - 6.4.5.4 Submit AF Form 1996 to obtain adjusted stock levels if appropriate. - 6.4.6 NRTS code 5, shop backlog: - 6.4.6.1 Distribute manpower among shifts according to workload. - 6.4.6.2 Obtain assistance from within the maintenance complex or command prior to NRTS actions. - 6.4.6.3 Attempt to transfer repair to another lateral organization.
+6.4.5 NRTS Code 4.
+Lack of parts:

+- Document unacceptable delivery dates and follow up.
+Use NRTS code 4 only with approval of the IM. - Pursue effective use of local purchase options. - Explore lateral support. - Submit AF Form 1996 to obtain adjusted stock levels if appropriate.

+6.4.6 NRTS Code 5.
+Shop backlog:
-6.4.6.4 Only use NRTS code 5 after MAJCOM or IM disapproval of a formal request to defer maintenance.

-6.4.6.5 Identify high man-hour consumer components through maintenance documentation to item managers to initiate reliability improvement modifications.
+- Distribute manpower among shifts according to workload. - Obtain assistance from within the maintenance complex or command prior to NRTS actions. - Attempt to transfer repair to another lateral organization. - Only use NRTS code 5 after MAJCOM or IM disapproval of a formal request to defer maintenance. - Identify high man-hour consumer components through maintenance documentation to item managers to initiate reliability improvement modifications.

-- 6.4.7 NRTS code 6, lack of technical data: - 6.4.7.1 Ensure valid TO requisitions and aggressive follow up actions are taken.
+6.4.7 NRTS Code 6.
+Lack of technical data:

-6.4.7.2 Contact higher headquarters and/or the appropriate equipment technician in AFMC as an alternate source prior to NRTS action.

-6.4.7.3 If approved by the IM, develop local checklists for use as outlined in 00-5-series TOs in the event Air Force Technical Orders do not exist.
+- Ensure valid TO requisitions and aggressive follow up actions are taken. - Contact higher headquarters and/or the appropriate equipment technician in AFMC as an alternate source prior to NRTS action. - If approved by the IM, develop local checklists for use as outlined in 00-5-series TOs in the event Air Force TOs do not exist.

-- 6.4.8 NRTS code 7, lack of resources.
-(The repair is authorized by the -6 maintenance TO but not accomplished due to the lack of authority to possess or obtain recources.) - 6.4.9 NRTS code 8, directed by System Manager or IM. - 6.4.9.1 Ensure that the System Manager or IM actually directed return of assets. - 6.4.9.2 Do not use NRTS code 8 to mask conditions more accurately depicted by NRTS codes 2 thru 7.
+6.4.8 NRTS Code 7.
+Lack of resources.
+(The repair is authorized by the -6 maintenance TO but not accomplished due to the lack of authority to possess or obtain recources.)

+6.4.9 NRTS Code 8.
+Directed by System Manager or IM:

+• Ensure that the System Manager or IM actually directed return of assets.

+• Do not use NRTS code 8 to mask conditions more accurately depicted by NRTS codes 2 thru 7.

-6.4.10 NRTS code 9, condemned:
+6.4.10 NRTS Code 9.
+Condemned:

-6.4.10.1 If XD, ensure unit cost is less than \$1000 and condemnation is supported by an economic repair determination (prior to NRTS code change the IM/ PM may waive on a case by case basis).

-6.4.10.2 If XF, ensure condemnation is supported by an economic repair determination.

-6.4.10.3 Do not use NRTS code 9 if NRTS codes 2 thru 7 more accurately depict the item condition.

-6.4.10.4 Ensure every effort has been made to repair the item.
+- If XD, ensure unit cost is less than \$1000 and condemnation is supported by an economic repair determination (prior to NRTS code change the IM/PM may waive on a case by case basis). - If XF, ensure condemnation is supported by an economic repair determination. - Do not use NRTS code 9 if NRTS codes 2 thru 7 more accurately depict the item condition. - Ensure every effort has been made to repair the item.